jacobreese1/jacobreese1/README.md

 - 👋 Hi, I’m @jacobreese1
 - 👀 I’m interested in becoming a software/web app developer!
-- 🌱 I’m currently learning PHP and MySQL.
-Have already learned the basics of Javascript, CSS, and HTML
+- 🌱 I’m currently learning React and React Native.
+Working towards becoming MERN fluent and to become a developer.
 - 💞️ I’m looking to collaborate on some beginner projects!
 - 📫 How to reach me - email me at jacobreese123@gmail.com